hdmxz430/Bookmark-Combination/README.md

 ## Part1

-Combine all the bookmarks into the same list
+Combine all the bookmarks into a set.
+The advantage of a set is that it removes duplicate links.

 ## Part2